Short Eyelashes 101: Extensions, Serums, Makeup, and More

 Many medical conditions can cause the shortening of eyelashes, including blepharitis, a condition where mites and bacteria infect the lash line.
 Eczema, psoriasis, and certain thyroid disorders can also interrupt the normal growth cycle of the eyelashes, causing them to fall out at a faster rate than usual.

-Another medical condition that causes the destruction of hair follicles is madarosis, or total or partial eyelash hair loss.
+Another medical condition that destroys hair follicles is madarosis, or total or partial eyelash hair loss.
 Patients with madarosis are encouraged to complete a comprehensive physical examination with a doctor to rule out a variety of local and systemic disorders, as it can often be a sign of a more serious underlying medical issue.

 Treatments to Fix Short Lashes: Latisse, False Eyelashes, and Hair Transplants